 Pearl Burris-Floyd, of Dallas, NC, was appointed by the North Carolina General Assembly in 2015 and reappointed in 2019 to serve on the Board of Governors of the University of North Carolina System.
 Her term will end in 2023.

-Burris-Floyd is currently the secretary for the Board of Governors and serves on two committees: the Strategic Initiatives Committee and the University Governance Committee.
+Burris-Floyd is currently the secretary for the Board of Governors and serves on two committees: the University Governance Committee and as secretary on the Historically Minority-Serving Institutions Committee.

 Burris-Floyd has spent the majority of her professional career providing leadership on health issues and speaking on matters that involve mental and behavioral care.
 She is the Chief Government Affairs Officer at Partners Behavioral Health and President and CEO of Hidden Gemstones Consulting, LLC.
 She has worked as a Cancer Detection Specialist and held several administrative positions, including one at the Department of Health and Human Services.

 Burris-Floyd is a passionate public servant.
 She was the first African-American elected to the Gaston County Board of Commissioners, serving as the Vice Chair from 2006-08.
 In 2008, she was elected to the NC House of Representatives District 110.
 She served as a State Representative from 2009-11.
 Burris-Floyd has served on committees on aging, appropriations, education, election law and campaign finance reform, and health and mental health reform.